ErwinKomen/RU-passim/passim/doc/source/basicdetailsview.rst

 ----------------

 A details view can optionally contain one or more listviews, which are implemented as tables.
+The example further down shows the details view of a Feast, that contains a listview of manuscripts with sermons.
-These tables are specified in the context variable ``related_objects`` as a list of objects.
+The detail view's listview tables are specified in the context variable ``related_objects`` as a list of objects.
 A related object can have the following fields:

 .. table::